syncfusion-content/js-api-docs/api/js/ejReportViewer.md

 ### showError
 {:#events:showError}

-Occurs when user clicks a failed item in a report, before error message is displayed, you can make use of the showError event.
+Fires when user clicks a failed item in a rendered report before displaying error dialog.
+If you want to perform any action before viewing error details, you can make use of the showError event.

 <table class="params">
 <thead>